-If you reject a referral sent through the TRAK system, no notifications will be issued.
+If you reject a referral, no notifications will be issued to the sender.
 See Rejecting a Referral.

 The Caseload Management screen is where all interventions that need to be assigned are held, see Assigning an Intervention.

 To reduce the number of staff displayed on the Caseload Management screen, select the Filter button and choose whether you wish to: